A DIY funeral, or ‘do it yourself funeral’, requires a lot of planning and preparation.

 Most funerals in the UK are organised by a Funeral Director, although there is no legal requirement to do so.

-Before making any arrangements, you will need to arrange a team of family and friends to help you.
+Before making any arrangements, you will need to assemble a team of family and friends to help you.
 These people will need to be both physically and emotionally able to meet the demands that will be placed on them.

-When you're arranging a funeral yourself, the most important consideration is deciding where your loved one will rest until the day of the funeral.
+Firstly, consider where your loved one will rest until the day of the funeral.
 Warm temperatures can adversely affect the speed at which a body decomposes, so keeping the body in a cool room is of vital importance.
 A Funeral Home will typically have specialist refrigeration facilities; as it is unlikely you will have these facilities available to you, you may want to consider hiring a portable air-conditioning unit if you are keeping the body at home.
 It is not recommended to keep the body at home for longer than one week.

 If you can arrange for the body to be kept in a mortuary until the day of the funeral, the staff may help you dressing and placing your loved one into the coffin.
 If your loved one had any cannulas or catheters, they may also be happy to remove these for you.